briyanchiyang/musicguess/README.md

 # Music Musings

 I like listening to music, and am also fascinated by machine learning and currently do academic research with multimodal models.
-I decided to combine the two through a game: given an AI-generated song cover and song lyric, guess the user's song out of six options.
+I decided to combine the two through a game: the user is given six options of songs they listen to (all songs are sampled from their top 50 most listened to).
+An AI-generated song cover and song lyric will be made from one of the options, and the user guesses the correct song!

+Obviously this isn't going to solve world hunger, but it's fun!
+It's also a nice way to be reminded of what old songs you used to listen to but forgot about, since this is your top 50.
+This project reminded me of Frank Ocean's "Chanel", which I will start listening to again.

 ## Setup